jlevy/lft/lft.md

 ## The Future of Software Engineering

-Now we've talked about the essential facts that seem inherent to how and why humans build software, it's time to ask what *is* changing?
+Now we've talked about the essential facts that seem inherent to how and why we build software, it's time to ask what *is* changing?

-### Is English the New Programming Language?

 One of the most remarkable shifts in the last year or two is that more people are able to code more complex things by using Cursor, GitHub Copilot, and other LLM coding tools.